 - Deadline for acceptance of the offer (usually 2 to 3 days)

-Not all boilerplate contracts contain contingency clauses, yet these are essential in protecting your rights during the process and allowing you a legal opportunity to withdraw from a contract with a full refund under certain circumstances.
-One of the most common is a clause which states that the purchase of the property is contingent upon the buyer obtaining financing.
-While it is highly recommended that a buyer be prequalified, it’s important to be protected against the unlikely event that the financing will fall through.
+Not all boilerplate contracts contain contingency clauses, yet these are essential in protecting your rights during the purchase process.
+They allow you a legal opportunity to withdraw from a contract with a full refund under certain circumstances as long as deadlines are met.

-Inspections are another important feature, especially when the home is not new construction.
+- Inspections: This is especially important when the home is not new construction.
 Inspections are performed by licensed contractors who check the furnace, A/C, breaker boxes, appliances, roof and structural issues.
-If you are looking for a home inspector you can always look up one in your area at the American Society of Home Inspectors.
-The contingency clause should set a time frame for the inspection and a release clause that states your right to be released from the contract if the inspection does not meet your approval Inspection Objection Deadline.
+If you are looking for a home inspector you can find one at the American Society of Home Inspectors.
+The contingency clause should set a time frame for the inspection and a release clause that states your right to be released from the contract if the inspection does not meet your approval by the Inspection Objection Deadline.
 Look at your contract to purchase.
 There is a long list of dates.
-Find the Inspection Objection Date - this is the date by when the inspection has had to have occurred.
+Find the Inspection Objection Date : this is the date by when the inspection must occur.
 If you are NOT satisfied with a condition in or around your home you will note it as an objection.
 Your list of objections will be presented to the seller, you might ask him for repair, a repair allowance or perhaps a home price reduction.
 If an issue is absolutely unacceptable to you, you may cancel your purchase contract by this date and be released from the contract.

 In some cases, a seller may respond with a counter to the offer you have made.
-For example, perhaps you have offered $5,000 under the asking price; the seller may counter with a higher figure.
+For example, perhaps you have offered $5,000 under the asking price and then the seller may counter with a higher figure.
 In essence, a counter offer is a rejection of your original proposal and you are no longer obligated to proceed with the purchase.
-If you accept the counter, however, the adjusted terms will become binding on both parties.
+If you accept the counter, however, the adjusted terms will become binding for both parties.

 You might also like: Home Buying 101: Getting Started